buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/02-The-Building-Blocks-of-Interfaces.md

 ---
 chapter-number: "02"
 title: "The Building Blocks of Interfaces"
-opening-text: "<p>In this chapter I’ll explore how we arrived at where we are today.
-I’ll provide a brief history of user interface design – drawing from principles of human-computer interaction (HCI) – so that the lessons we’ve learned from the history of UI design aren’t lost.</p>
+opening-text: "<p>In this chapter <strong>I’ll introduce the fundamental building blocks that interfaces are made from</strong>: Objects, Components, Patterns, Pages and Flows. <strong>I’ll break apart a series of interface elements</strong> – which I’ll also provide as swipe files for reference – <strong>and I’ll analyse how everything we use in an interface is constructed from simple building blocks, or objects</strong>.</p>

-<p>I’ll also stress the importance of understanding metaphors and mental models, which underpin UI design.
-Lastly, I’ll detail a number of current user interface design systems, including: Apple’s Human Interface Guidelines; Google’s Material Design and IBM’s Living Language.</p>"
+<p>I’ve created a series of supporting files – reference files and Adobe XD artboards – to accompany this chapter (and many of the other chapters). <strong>These supporting files walk through the process for more visual learners and can be used alongside the book.</strong></p>"

 table-of-contents:
   - section: "1"